telent/nixelec/README.md

 # Just enough NixOS for Kodi

-This is a NixOS configration for an [Odroid C2](https://wiki.odroid.com/odroid-c2/odroid-c2) that turns it into a Kodi appliance.
+This is a NixOS configuration for an [Odroid C2](https://wiki.odroid.com/odroid-c2/odroid-c2) that turns it into a Kodi appliance.
 It is intended for cross-compilation on a x86-64 machine, as the device is a bit too underpowered to build its own